 I still feel like I’m apologizing for the space I take up in this world.
 Avoiding looking around too much in public so my eyes won’t intrude on anyone’s day.
 I pride myself on minding my own business but I’ve been stifled under the spatial limitations I’ve yet to get to the core of unpacking.
 My breaths are few and contrite but force themselves from my chest out of necessity.
 I’ve never been comfortable claiming unapologetic because apologetic is all I am.

 I’ve taken this attitude of “shrunken” into relationships.
 Not becoming too grand in hopes of not becoming overwhelming.
 Asking for validation in things I easily permit myself to do in my seasons of singleness and somehow it only came to feel wrong when that position of power over me was taken before it could be given.
-I’ve relinquished my say so countless times to pacify the ego of whomever held my affection but the moment the boundaries I didn’t even know I had were crossed, I’d clap back.
+I’ve relinquished my say so countless times to pacify the ego of whoever held my affection but the moment the boundaries I didn’t even know I had were crossed, I’d clap back.
 In a way, I created my own balance of self-deprecating submissiveness and empowerment —enough to carry across my back.
 But once weight was added by way of expectations that I didn’t give myself, all bets were off.

 It took a conglomeration of the inevitable clashes of ego to sideline me and force introspection into who I was and how that affected my love life.